DR. KWAKYE AMEYAW

-Ing Araba Amo – Aidoo a distinguished expert with rich experience in renewable energy technologies worldwide.
+Ing Araba Amo – Aidoo is a distinguished expert with rich experience in renewable energy technologies worldwide.
 As a Polytechnic Faculty Member, she has helped to champion the cause of renewable energy and energy efficiency for the institution both locally and internationally.
-She acquired her solar energy training in Solar Energy center-India and Biogas Training at the BIOMA- China.
+She acquired her solar energy training in Solar Energy center, India and Biogas Training at the BIOMA, China.

-She is a seasoned researcher who has led various innovations in solar cooking, solar drying, wind and mini hydro feasibility studies and biogas production.
-She holds a Bsc in mechanical engineering and an MSc in Renewable Energy Technologies.
-She has consulted on various projects in Ghana, Nigeria, the United States of America and Mexico.
+She is a seasoned researcher who has led various innovations in solar cooking, solar drying, wind/mini-hydro feasibility studies, and bio-gas production.
+She holds a BSc in mechanical engineering and an MSc in Renewable Energy Technologies.
+She has consulted on various projects in Ghana, Nigeria, the United States of America, and Mexico.
 As the Regional Chairperson for Women in Engineering for the Ghana Institute of Engineers, she has been an active advocate for youth innovation and entrepreneurship.

 DR. DAN BAFFOUR-AWUAH

-Dan Baffour-Awuah , a vibrant personality, was the Executive Director of the Council for Technical and Vocational Education and Training (COTVET) in Ghana, with the responsibility among others, of leading the formulation of national policies for skills development across the broad spectrum of pre-tertiary and tertiary education, formal informal and non-formal sectors.
+Dan Baffour-Awuah, a vibrant personality, was the Executive Director of the Council for Technical and Vocational Education and Training (COTVET) in Ghana.
+In this position, Dan led the formulation of national policies for skills development across the broad spectrum of pre-tertiary and tertiary education, both in formal and non-formal sectors.

 BERNICE DAPAAH (FOUNDER & CEO)

-Described as a Sergeant at Trade’, is a plenipotentiary in the realm of transnational Trade and Industry Relations in Africa with a huge experience establishing him as a go-to source for technical advice in the sector.
-His voice has successfully cracked key issues of great concern to Government Agencies and International Trade Organizations leading to the formulation of far-reaching policies that help to keep Trade and Labour issues top of mind among these bodies.
+Described as a Sergeant at Trade, Kwasi Adu-Amankwah is a plenipotentiary in the realm of transnational trade and industry relations in Africa with bountiful experience, establishing him as a go-to source for technical advice in the sector.
+His voice has successfully cracked key and concerning issues for government agencies and international trade organizations, leading to the formulation of far-reaching policies that help to keep trade and labour issues top-of-mind among these bodies.
 He currently serves as the General Secretary of the African Regional Organisation of the International Trade Union Confederation (ITUC-Africa), a position to which he was elected in late 2007.
-Till then, he had been Secretary-General of Trades Union Congress (Ghana) from mid2000.
+Previously, Kwasi has been Secretary General of the Trades Union Congress (Ghana) during the mid-2000s.
 Between 1994 and 2000 Adu-Amankwah was TUC Coordinator for the African Workers’ Participation Development Programme (APADEP).

-He has worked directly in the trade union movement since 1982.
-He served variously as education officer of the TUC (Ghana), Head of Political Department and then later as Deputy Secretary-General in charge of operations of the TUC.
-Later on, as Secretary General, he was instrumental in the establishment of the TUC’s Labour Research and Policy Institute (LARPI) in 2006 as an important resource centre for the organization’s policy, planning and advocacy work.
+Kwasi has worked directly in the trade union movement since 1982.
+He served variously as the Head of the Political Department at TUC (Ghana) before becoming the Deputy Secretary General, where he was in charge of operations.
+Later in his career (2006), as Secretary General, Kwasi was instrumental in the establishment of the TUC’s Labour Research and Policy Institute (LARPI) as an important resource centre for the organization’s policy, planning, and advocacy work.